mchasteen/k8s-homelab/README.md

   - home-pool-static
 ```

 Above two IP pool are created on the same network as the nodes.
 One with 'autoAssign: true' which will...auto hand out addresses when that pool is used, and the other is set to 'autoAssign: false' which means the pool need an explicit IP assignment.
-Make sure that both have an L2 advertisement selection.
+Make sure that both pools have an L2 advertisement selection.
 They could probably be combined into one but I created the at different times.

-To install MetalLB (from your management computer), I have a script that does the following:
+To install/deploy MetalLB (from your management computer), I have a script that does the following:

 ```
 helm repo add metallb https://metallb.github.io/metallb